Azure/azure-docker4azureoms/README.md

 keywords: docker, docker for azure , install, orchestration, management, azure, swarm, OMS, monitoring, scaling
 ---
+**[Docker for Azure Release Notes](https://docs.docker.com/docker-for-azure/release-notes/).
+This template has two simple additions for pushing OMS dockerized agent in each of the nodes (managers and workers) on top of [Template - Docker for Azure Stable Channel 17.03.0 CE Release date: 02/08/2017](https://download.docker.com/azure/stable/Docker.tmpl)**

 # azure-docker4azureoms
 Docker for Azure with OMS and some more stacks